PlebusSupremus1234/LemonScript/documentation.md

 The random module has the following methods:
 - `randint(min, max)` - Returns a random integer between the two values (inclusive).
 - `random([min, max])` - Returns a random decimal between the two values (inclusive).
 If no arguments are passed, then its between 0 and 1.
-- `randomGaussian([mean], [standarddev])` - Returns a random number fitting a Gaussian, or normal, distribution.
+- `randGauss([mean], [standarddev])` - Returns a random number fitting a Gaussian, or normal, distribution.
 If a mean argument isn't passed, it sets the mean to 0.
 If a standard deviation argument isn't passed, it sets the standard deviation to 1.

 ## Truthiness
 In LemonScript, everything (strings, numbers etc) is truthy except the values `false` and `null`.